 - Alternate Universe: The series is set in a world where Nekos exist alongside humans.

 - Bowdlerise: The non-eroge version of Vol. 1, which was released on the Nintendo Switch with an M rating from the ESRB for "Sexual Themes", wasn't enough for Sony.
-Their version is rated E, the biggest jump down in ratings between consoles in history.
-The Censor Steam was increased and the breast jiggle feature was removed among other changes.
+Their version was originally rated E, the biggest jump down in ratings between consoles in history. note The Censor Steam was increased and the breast jiggle feature was removed among other changes.

 - Cat Fight: Puns aside, it happens a few times across all volumes.
 Azuki is involved in all of them.